 Homemade Sushi is so much cheaper than at the restaurant.
-Sushi is easy and fun to make at home — here’s how!
+Sushi is easy and fun to make at home, and you can put all your favorite ingredients into your perfect custom roll — here’s how!

 I’ll be very honest and say that there’s definitely a reason why chefs spend a decade learning how to perfect sushi rice or cut raw fish like a boss, because it does make a difference.

 Homemade sushi will never be at the level of sushi from the top sushi restaurants in NYC, but here’s where homemade sushi wins:

 You get to gorge yourself on a sushi FEAST for like $20, whereas a similar amount of sushi at a restaurant would cost a couple hundred.
 Soooooo worth it, if you ask me.